JRed46/myDemoRepo2/README.md

-# Audio Server Docker
+# DockMed Server

-This repository is version 3 of the mental wellness server application.
-Its primary objective is to serve relaxing audio files that help improve mental states.
-This is a Django application that can be dockerized and deployed in production with nginx, gunicorn, and postgres.
-There are also intructions to run Django's development server for front end work, and the docker build can be run in local development mode.
+This repository is for a dockerized server infrastructure originally constructed for version 3 of the mental wellness server application, ThoughtLine.org.
+The primary objective of the application is to serve relaxing audio files that aid in improving mental states.
+It is a Django application that can be dockerized and deployed in production using nginx, gunicorn, and postgres.
+Additionally, the repository provides instructions for running Django's development server for frontend work, and the docker build can be executed in local development mode.

+While the server was initially designed and named for ThoughtLine, with other health-related applications in mind, it offers flexibility to run various Django MVT applications, API endpoints, and any other synchronous Python applications.
+It is important to note that if you intend to use Django channels, additional configuration steps are required, such as running a Daphne ASGI server, setting up asynchronous workers, and implementing a cache system like Redis.

+This repository includes some of the ThoughtLine application code from its early stages, which can assist developers in getting started on their own applications.
+However, in many cases, developers may choose to remove the ThoughtLine components and begin with the Django components from scratch.
+If you wish to deploy with DockMed, it is recommended to start from the provided template and utilize the included settings.py file.
+To get started with your own application, please refer to this demo video [INSERT LINK] which walks through how to build and deploy a simple website with DockMed.

 ## Table of Contents
 1. [Repo Overview](#overview)